d3datadevelopment/tinymce-edeitor/README.md

-# O3-Shop TinyMCE WYSIWYG Editor
+# O3-Shop TinyMCE WYSIWYG Editor for OXID eShop

 This module integrates the [TinyMCE WYSIWYG editor](https://www.tiny.cloud/tinymce/) in the OXID shop backend.